-Due to the current pandemic, all Centre sessions have temporarily ceased with the exception of online video meetings
+Due to the present Coronavirus pandemic, all Centre sessions have temporarily ceased with the exception of online video meetings

 [The following was sent by email to all Dhyana Centre subscribers, whether members, associates, visitors or enquirers, on Friday 20th March 2020]